 A full review of Risk Management was carried out in January 2017, including a review of Internal Controls.
 A comprehensive schedule of inspections is in place, and external providers of inspections are chased for reports when necessary.

 PAT testing due April 2017, as is legionella testing on Edmonds Hall and Innes Pavilion.
 6/17 – O/S

+23/6/17 –legionella testing still o/s.

 HTC Comment: to be implemented by Sep 2017